 Contrary to popular belief, cause marketing is not a 21st-century phenomenon.
 The earliest example is documented in 1976 when Marriott paired up with March of the Dimes – a nonprofit that worked towards preventing birth defects in babies.

 The NGO wanted to raise funds and Marriott wanted to promote its new family-entertainment complex called Great America in Santa Clara, California.

 The result was a win-win for both.
 March of Dimes got donations totaling $2.5 million at the end of the campaign and the opening ceremony of Great America was attended by 2.2 million people.

 Defined as a type of Corporate Social Responsibility (CSR), cause marketing refers to any effort in which a company’s promotional campaign has the dual purpose of increasing profitability while bettering society.

-In emerging markets like India (67%), China (68%) and Brazil (76%), consumers are ‘very likely’ to switch brands in favour of those that support a good cause.
-And which brand wouldn’t want to increase their penetration in these markets?
+In emerging markets like India (67%), China (68%), and Brazil (76%), consumers are ‘very likely’ to switch brands in favour of those that support a good cause.
+And which brand wouldn’t want to increase its penetration in these markets?

 Listed below are 8 examples of brands that have leveraged cause-marketing to gain popularity and go viral:

 1. Gillette’s “We Believe: The Best Men Can Be”